Why Choose Aerial Infrared?

-A landfill fire occurs when waste disposed of in a landfill ignites and spreads.
+A landfill fire can occur when waste disposed of in a landfill ignites and spreads.
 In landfills that do not cover their waste with daily cover, biological decomposition creates substantial heat and can cause material in the landfills to spontaneously combust.
+Landfill fire prevention efforts are crucial for any landfill.

 Landfill fires are especially dangerous as they can emit dangerous fumes from the combustion of the wide range of materials contained within the landfill.
 Subsurface landfill fires also, unlike a typical fire, can not be put out with water.
 They are similar to coal seam fires and peat fires.
 Oxygen intrusion control is the best method to prevent and fight subsurface landfill fires.
 “Fuel quenching”, by allowing landfill gas build-up, can work well, especially in conjunction with maintenance of the daily cover of soil or material places on landfills.